Frank T Bird

 I look back at the others.
 Tim is still standing to attention in sheer fright.
 He is pale white with tears flowing down his face.
 Gary is still on the ground covering his head.

-I’ve never been so terrified in my life.
+I’ve never been so terrified in my entire life.